beauregard-joshua/Into-The-Abyss-Story/characters/pcs/alias.md

 * Alias is quite skilled in several primary skills, but is notorious amongst her party members for being unlucky, and she often struggles to do things she has been trained to do, such as throwing objects for a distraction or climbing rock faces.
 * Eldeth had become aware at some point that Alias had an interest in her, and the two of them had to have a difficult conversation in which she turned Alias down.
 * Alias had not seen Groggle perform any type of bardic ability for the first several days that they were together, and actually thought that Groggle was one of the more useless members of the party until she heard that Groggle had helped heal Ront previously.
 * There as been a noticeable (albeit slight) change in Alias' personality over the course of travel.
-She began much more cold-hearted, loking out for herself, but showed compassion when she ran into Gramel with Groggle in the tunnels.
+She began much more cold-hearted, loking out for herself, but showed compassion when she ran into Garmel with Groggle in the tunnels.